About

 A question running through the practice is whether harmony might be understood as a kind of universal constant — not as polish or resolution, but as a momentary alignment that appears through sustained attention, friction, and time.
 She approaches this through what she calls grasping: a method of working where each attempt opens the question further rather than closing it down.

-Alongside painting, her MA in Contemporary Performance has expanded her practice-as-research and opened the work further to exchange with other disciplines.
+Alongside painting, her MA in Contemporary Performance has expanded her practice research and opened the work further to exchange with other disciplines.
 Recent projects place painting under changing conditions — including experiments with sound and controlled light — to sharpen the enquiry and keep the work in motion.

 CV